- Food and Cooking

 Audrey, I typically just season my salmon with salt and pepper.
 If baking fillets in the oven a glaze of brown sugar and soy sauce gives it a teriyaki flavor.
 A brush of orange marmalade is also good.
 I don't eat the skin.
 I know it's high in Omega-3 (which is good) but depending on the source of your fresh fish (and how often you eat it) consuming the skin might not be a good idea.

-Pasta on the Bottom of the Crock Pot (Slow Cooker) Burns
+Pasta On the Bottom of the Slow Cooker Burns

 I do have a quick question to ask you for next week's batch, anonymous or not.
 Why is it, when I cook any pasta dish in my crockpot, it's also burnt at the bottom of the food?
 Just wondering.